vishalgimhan/MachineLearning-Learn/README.md

 - **Principal Component Analysis (PCA)**: Implementing PCA to reduce dimensionality and discover important relationships in the data.

 - **Target Encoding**: Applying target encoding to categorical features to capture information related to the target variable.

+**4. Data Cleaning - Kaggle**

+- **Handling Missing Values**:
+Techniques to identify and handle missing data points, such as dropping rows or columns and filling in missing values with appropriate strategies.

+- **Scaling and Normalization**:
+Differences between scaling (changing the range of your data) and normalization (changing the shape of the distribution of your data).

+- **Parsing Dates**:
+Converting string dates into datetime objects for easier manipulation.
+Extracting specific components of a date, such as year, month, day, etc.

+- **Character Encoding**s:
+Understanding the concept of character encodings.
+Dealing with common encoding issues that arise when reading and writing files.

+- **Inconsistent Data Entry**:
+Identifying and correcting inconsistencies in data entries, which is a common problem in real-world data.
+Techniques to clean up and standardize the data entries for further analysis (Fuzzywuzzy library).